tjd/autogram/README.md

 ==========================

-A **self-descriptive sentence**, or an [autogram](http://en.wikipedia.org/wiki/Autogram), is an sentence that describes exactly how many times each letter occurs within it.
+A **self-descriptive sentence**, or an [autogram](http://en.wikipedia.org/wiki/Autogram), is a sentence that describes exactly how many times each letter occurs within it.
 For example:

 > Selena's neat sentence has five as, one b, two cs, two ds, thirty-six es,